 When Kevin Quan told me about it, all I could think is “This is going to make my life SO much easier.”
 Alice and I spend a lot of time documenting sales and onboarding processes with our clients.
-CloseQuickly is a simple way to make playbooks that are easy to use, easy to modify and easy to get to (they live in the cloud).
+CloseQuickly is a simple way to make playbooks that are easy to use, easy to modify, and easy to get to (they live in the cloud).
 Kevin made my day.
 It took him 5 minutes to get me set up and I’m already creating my first playbook.
 Woot woot!

 Did I mention that I loved the Braindate component of the conference?
-The idea was revolutionary, the platform was easy and the 6 or so staffers who supported the Braindate area were amazing, fun and really nice.
+The idea was revolutionary, the platform was easy and the 6 or so staffers who supported the Braindate area were amazing, fun, and really nice.

 For me, networking at a conference can be overwhelming.
 Braindate gave me the opportunity to spend positive, focused, one-on-one time with people I really liked and expect to stay in touch with.
 More importantly, this was an opportunity for founders to ask questions they have been needing to ask.
 At sessions with hundreds of people in them, there is a lot to learn, but it’s hard to customize.
-These sessions put the founders in conversations with experts who could answer their questions whether it was about sales, ops, legal, tech or AI.
+These sessions put the founders in conversations with experts who could answer their questions whether it was about sales, ops, legal, tech, or AI.
 It was great to watch and participate in.
-Over 1,000 Braindates happened during SaaStr, that means lots of great learning happening.
+Over 1,000 Braindates happened during SaaStr, which means lots of great learning happening.

 Do you want to have a Braindate with the Alice Heiman team and get questions you’ve been needing to ask answered?
 Schedule a time to chat with us!